 - By Kirkus Reviews

-(Haig will speak and sign copies of his book starting at 7 p.m.
+(Shames will speak and sign copies of her book starting at 7 p.m.
 Feb.
-8 at BookPeople.
+5 at BookPeople, along with James Ziskin and Laura Oles.
 Free to attend; only books purchased at BookPeople are eligible for signing.
 Information: bookpeople.com.)